-Your Guide to Water Safety For Kids
+Your Guide to Kids’ Water Safety

-Drowning is a serious threat to kids (and adults!) but with the proper precautions, you can keep your little ones free from harm while they splash about.
+Drowning is a serious threat to kids (and adults!), but with the proper precautions, you can keep your little ones free from harm while they splash about.

 Expert Source: Jessica Box